zitadel/zitadel/docs/docs/concepts/features/identity-brokering.md

 Identity brokering describes an authentication scheme where users can login with external identity providers that have a established trust with an identity provider which facilitates the authentication for the requested applications.

+The connection between the two lies in how SSO can be implemented as part of an identity brokering solution.
+In such cases, the identity broker uses SSO to enable seamless access across multiple systems, handling the complexities of different authentication protocols and standards behind the scenes.
+This allows users to log in once and gain access to multiple systems that the broker facilitates.

 ## Multitenancy and identity brokering

 In a multi-tenancy application, you want to be able to configure an external identity provider per tenant.